bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 ![workflow](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_workflow_2.png)

-You can run a given workflow on several samples.
-You will need to "Build List of Dataset Pairs" the run the tools on "Dataset collection"
+You can run a tool and/or a given workflow on several samples at once.
+You will need to "Build List of Dataset Pairs" then run the tools on "Dataset collection"

 ![s1](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_severalSample_1.png)
 ![s2](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_severalSample_2.png)
 ![s3](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_severalSample_3.png)

-Next
+Next, you could...
 - Create a new history, upload your input samples and run you workflow on them
 - Continue using the tools on Galaxy
 - Continue exploring/analysing/visualizing your data and results!